build-on-aws/content/posts/build-an-affirmation-app/index.md

 ## Set Your Intention

 Let's think about the architecture you're going to use.
-First, you will build a web site connected to Lambda and DynamoDB via API Gateway, something like this:
+First, you will build a web site connected to Lambda and DynamoDB via [API Gateway](https://docs.aws.amazon.com/apigateway/index.html?sc_channel=el&sc_campaign=devopswave&sc_content=build-an-affirmation-app&sc_geo=mult&sc_country=mult&sc_outcome=acq), something like this:

 ![A diagram of the architecture](images/diagram.png)

 Let's get set up to start building your app.
 We'll be using an interesting new framework called [Astro](https://astro.build/).
 Astro is part of a grouping of lightweight, highly-performant 'meta frameworks' in the JavaScript world, a framework that can pair with or otherwise embed other JavaScript frameworks.
 Take a look at what you can do with Astro [in their excellent AI-infused docs](https://houston.astro.build/).

-> Before starting, make sure your local computer is set up to use `npm`, `git` and `node`.
+> Before starting, make sure your local computer is set up to use `npm`, `git`, and `node`.

 You can start working anywhere on your local computer by using Astro's [auto-installer](https://docs.astro.build/en/install/auto/).
 Run the Astro setup wizard by typing `npm create astro@latest` in your terminal or command line.
 A wizard will launch and help you create a folder for your project.
 Ask the wizard to `Include sample files` and be sure to install dependencies.
 You don't need to use TypeScript in this app, so you can say 'no' to this.
 Initialize your new Astro folder as a git repository.
-The Terminal will display a message that you've successfully created your app.
+The terminal will display a message that you've successfully created your app.

 ![A view of your terminal on a Mac](images/terminal.png)